Krakenus/i3wm-config/README.md

 1. clone repo
 2. run `sudo ./install.sh`

-The script will install all nessassarry requirements and creates symlinks to config files.
+The script will install all necessary requirements and creates symlinks to config files.

 ## Misc